tg117official/azure_tg117_de_free/03_azure-iam-rbac-policy-billing-hands-on-guide.md

 ---

-## Invite an External User as Guest User
+## Step 2: Invite an External User as Guest User

 Go to: